Outlander Recap: Who’s Afraid of Virginia Randall?

 Now that graduation is over, Frank is ready to drop the bomb on Claire: He wants to take a position at Cambridge, he wants Brianna to come with him, and he wants a divorce.
 This all seems very reasonable to me!
 “I want to live the rest of my life with a woman who truly loves me.”
 FRAAAAAAANK.
 Whenever Claire looks at Brianna, he can tell she sees Jamie, and if it weren’t for Brianna, he thinks she might have forgotten Jamie in time.
 “Listen bub,” Claire says.
 “There is no amount of time in which I could have forgotten him.”
 BOOM.
 He leaves, and Claire heads to the hospital for a surgery.

 It’s now winter in Scotland, and all the prisoners except for Jamie are being taken to the Colonies, where they will be set free after 14 years of indentured servitude.
 (Doesn’t sound like a great deal to me!)
-Jamie is not eligible for this so-called opportunity, what with the treason and all, but Grey has set him up to work for a nobleman.
+Jamie is not eligible, what with the treason and all, but Grey has set him up to work for a nobleman.
 Jamie is all, “But I didn’t let you have sex with me,” and Grey is like, “That was not my best moment, off you go.”

 Now we come to the crying part of the episode and Caitriona Balfe’s best work of the season, for my money.
 Claire’s friend from medical school comes to find her, his face a grim mask, and tells her that Frank has been in a car accident.
 He’s dead.
 Claire kisses Frank, telling him that she did truly love him, that he was her first love, and then leaves.
 It is certainly an abrupt way to shuffle Frank off the show, and I don’t feel he truly got his due, but it does suggest that Claire is truly on her way back to Jamie.
 Our reunion cannot be too far off.